 They join the main Rings of Power cast, most of whom are expected to return, including Galadriel (Morfydd Clark), Elrond (Robert Aramayo), The Stranger (Daniel Weyman), Nori Brandyfoot (Markella Kavenagh), and Sauron (Charlie Vickers).

-It remains to be seen if we will see the rest of the Harfoot community again, as the likes of Poppy Proudfellow (Megan Richards) and the Brandyfoot clan went their separate ways to Nori who is bound on an adventure with The Stranger.
+It's unclear at this stage how the Harfoot community will be included, as the likes of Poppy Proudfellow (Megan Richards) and the Brandyfoot clan went their separate ways to Nori who is bound on an adventure with The Stranger.

 Sara Zwangobani as Marigold Brandyfoot, Dylan Smith as Largo Brandyfoot, Beau Cassidy as Dilly, Markella Kavenagh as Elanor ‘Nori’ Brandyfoot